Juliet-N/Bike_sales_report/README.md

 ![alt txt](https://github.com/Juliet-N/Bike_sales_report/blob/main/Bike.jpg.crdownload)

-This analysis was curled from Alex's the analysis Excel project, it aims to find out which factors affects the sales of bike from this data.
+## Case Study:
+The company wanted me to analyses the bike sales in this company.
+Derive insightful KPI's that affects the sales of bike and give further insights about the data

 ## The Data